Azure/Azure-Sentinel/Playbooks/AzureFirewall/AzureFirewall-AddIPtoTIAllowList/readme.md

       d.
 Click Change connection -- Enter Connection name, ClientId, SecretKey and TenantId captured from AAD.

-#### b.
+####b.
 Configurations in Sentinel
 1. In Azure sentinel analytical rules should be configured to trigger an incident with IP Entity.
 2. Configure the automation rules to trigger this playbook

 ## Playbook steps explained
 ###When Azure Sentinel incident creation rule is triggered

-### Varialbes
+###Varialbes

    * List - Threat intel IP Address allow list from the Resource Group

    * Compose to get the resource group name from the workflow.

-### Lists all Firewall Policies in a resource group
+###Lists all Firewall Policies in a resource group
 Lists - Existing azure firewalls with in a Resource Group

-### Select Firewall Policies Choice List to show in the Adaptive Card
+###Select Firewall Policies Choice List to show in the Adaptive Card
 Prepare Firewall Policies Choice list to show in the Adaptive Card

-### For each-malicious IP received from the incident
+###For each-malicious IP received from the incident
 Iterates on the IPs found in this incident (probably one) and performs the following:
 For the malicious IP Address, playbook uses "Ip scan report" action to get the information from Virus Total.
 #### Posts an Adaptive card to  user
 In this step we post a message in Microsoft Teams to the SOC user with Incident details , IP Scan report and ask for his confirmation on the malicious activity described in the incident.

-#### If malicious
+####If malicious
 Preparing an Array with SOC selected Firewall Options

-### For each rules collection selected from Adaptive Card
+###For each rules collection selected from Adaptive Card

  a.
+Reading the resource group name from the SOC selected

+ b.
+Reading the firewall policy name from the SOC selected

+ c.
 Gets the specified Firewall Policy

- b.
+ d.
 Assign Threat intel allow list values

- c.
+ e.
 Append - IP Address to Threat intel allow list

- d.
+ f.
 Creates or updates the specified Firewall Policy

- e.
+ g.
 Add comment to incident with the endpoint information , action taken and virus total scan report

- f.
+ h.
 Close the incident with the Severity and Classification reason selected from Adaptive Card

-#### Else
+####Else
  Add comment to incident with the endpoint information , action taken and virus total scan report